Funso Ojo: Port Vale

 On 30 August 2024, Ojo returned to League One on a season-long loan at Shrewsbury Town.
 He had briefly worked with Shrews manager Paul Hurst at Scunthorpe.
 He was dropped by new manager Gareth Ainsworth in January, who said he responded to the disappointment in "exemplary" fashion.
 Ojo said that he preferred the style of football played by the third manager of his loan spell, Michael Appleton, most of all.

 Back with Vale, who had been promoted in his absence, he had a strong start to the 2025–26 season, with Moore remarking that he had "showcased his talent and ability and his all-round understanding".
 Supporters voted him as the Valiant Substack's player of the month for August.
 Moore dropped him from the squad, however, despite the team struggling for form and Ojo playing well when selected.
+He returned to the first XI under new manager Jon Brady, and was named player of the match in the win over Premier League side Sunderland in the fifth round of the FA Cup.
+He missed the end-of-season run-in after picking up a knock, with the club relegated in his absence.
+He was released upon the expiry of his contract.

 International career

 Ojo was capped by Belgium from under-15 to under-21 level, winning his first and only under-21 cap as a late substitute in a Iceland on 1 September 2011.